mpdf/mpdf.github.io/fonts-languages/choosing-a-configuration-v5-x.md

 Fonts with good coverage of all characters you may require can be very large.
 If you embed the whole font file in the PDF document, the file can become very large - especially if you use a number of fonts. mPDF can embed subsets of the fonts i.e. just including the characters used in the PDF document.

-<i>Advantages of subsetting:</i> Manageable file size (typically between 20-200kB)
+*Advantages of subsetting:* Manageable file size (typically between 20-200kB)

-<i>Disadvantages of subsetting:</i> Increase in processing time and memory usage (not always), as mPDF has to rebuild font files for each document.
+*Disadvantages of subsetting:* Increase in processing time and memory usage (not always), as mPDF has to rebuild font files for each document.

 By default, mPDF will embed subsets of fonts if less than 30% of the characters contained in the font are used in the document; otherwise it will embed the whole font file.
-You can override this by changing the configurable variable <code>$this-&gt;percentSubset</code>
+You can override this by changing the configurable variable `$this->percentSubset`

-For backwards compatibility, you can use '-s' or 's'&nbsp; in the initial parameter to override the <span class="filename">config.php</span> settings and force subsetting of all fonts e.g.
+For backwards compatibility, you can use '-s' or 's'  in the initial parameter to override the <span class="filename">config.php</span> settings and force subsetting of all fonts e.g.

 {% highlight php %}
 <?php